JarekSopinski/TIL/SQL/sql-basics.md

     salary INT,
     CHECK (salary > 0)

-### Setting unique IDs & Primary Keys

-    CREATE TABLE users (
-        id INT PRIMARY KEY AUTO_INCREMENT,
-        full_name VARCHAR(300) NOT NULL
-    );

-PRIMARY KEY is a constraint - combination of NUT NULL and UNIQUE.
-Only one per table is allowed.

-AUTO_INCREMENT is an attribute - the db system will automatically insert and incrementing value.
-This works only in MySQL, in most environments use:

-    SERIAL PRIMARY KEY

-instead of

-    INT PRIMARY KEY AUTO_INCREMENT

 ### Text: encoding and collation

 - Encoding - which characters are supported and can be stored?